konsumer/angular-cardflow/README.md

 ### pad

-You can set the margin between cards, in pixles.
+You can set the margin between cards, in pixels.
 Default is 10.

 ### type